ascholerChemeketa/cs160Reader/_sources/Binary/AnalogToDigital.rst

     :alt: A threshold applied
     :class: padded

 Even if the electrical circuit that is trying to represent this pattern has a lot of noise, we should be able to distinguish the intended values.
-In the image below, the red line indicates the signal we are trying to represent, the grey line indicates the electrical signal that is actually measured.
+In the image below, the red line indicates the signal we are trying to represent, and the grey line indicates the electrical signal that is measured.

 .. image:: Images/binary_w_noise.gif
     :alt: Noise in a digital signal